CodieAarav/Let-s-go/README.md

 # Let-s-go
-I have just started to code and this is my 1st repositary
+I have just started to code and this is my 1st repositary.
 <br>
 Let'go get my code.
+My name is CodieAarav.